5 Benefits of Social Media for Small Businesses

 Even if you don’t update your pages that frequently, simply having them can go a long way in legitimizing your brand.
 61% of young consumers use social media to find new places to go, and 52% of all consumers say that positive online reviews make them more likely to visit a local business.
 That means your customers need to be able to find you.
 Luckily for you, that doesn’t cost a thing.

-2. It allows you to reach new customers
+2. It allows you to reach potential new customers

 When you first create social media accounts and pages, attracting followers can be difficult.
 After all, even your loyal customers may not know they exist!
 However, inviting people to like and follow your business on social media should get you a solid following within a few weeks.